 In the context of operational meteorology and oceanography, forecast skills heavily rely on proper combination of model prediction and available observations via data assimilation techniques.
 Historically, numerical weather prediction is made separately for the ocean and the atmosphere in an uncoupled way.
 However, in recent years, fully coupled ocean-atmosphere models are increasingly used in operational centers to improve the reliability of seasonal forecasts and tropical cyclones predictions.
 For coupled problems, the use of separated data assimilation schemes in each medium is not satisfactory since the result of such assimilation process is generally inconsistent across the interface, thus leading to unacceptable artefacts.
 Hence, there is a strong need for adapting existing data assimilation techniques to the coupled framework.
-As part of our ERACLIM2 contribution, R. Pellerej started a PhD on that topic late 2014.
-So far, three general data assimilation algorithms, based on variational data assimilation techniques, have been developed and applied to a simple coupled problem.
+As part of our ERACLIM2 contribution, R. Pellerej started a PhD on that topic late 2014 and will defend it early 2018.
+So far, three general data assimilation algorithms, based on variational data assimilation techniques, have been developed and applied to a single column coupled model.
 The dynamical equations of the considered problem are coupled using an iterative Schwarz domain decomposition method.
 The aim is to properly take into account the coupling in the assimilation process in order to obtain a coupled solution close to the observations while satisfying the physical conditions across the air-sea interface.
-Preliminary results shows significant improvement compared to the usual approach on this simple system [28].

-The aforementioned system has been recoded within the OOPS framework (Object Oriented Prediction System) in order to ease the transfer to more complex/realistic models.
+Preliminary results shows significant improvement compared to the usual approach on this simple system [68], [25].
+The aforementioned system has been coded within the OOPS framework (Object Oriented Prediction System) in order to ease the transfer to more complex/realistic models.